-Turn out the lights Move away from sight Maintain silence Do not open the door Prepare to evade or defend
+ADULTS Recover students from hallway if possible Recover students from hallw Lock the classroom door Turn out the lights Move away from sight Maintain silence Do not open the door Prepare to evade or defend

 EVACUATE!
-(A location may be specified)

-STUDENTS

-Leave stuff behind if required to
+(A location may be specified) STUDENTS I eave stuff behind if required to

-If possible, bring your phone
+Leave stuff behind if required If possible, bring your phone Follow instructions

-Follow instructions
+ADULTS

-ADULTS Lead students to Evacuation location Account for students and adults Notify if missing, extra or injured students
+Lead students to Evacuation location

+Account for students and adults Notify if missing, extra or injured students or adults

 SHELTER!
 Hazard and safety strategy.
-ADULTS STUDENTS
+STUDENTS ADULTS